DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 Declare the *Backend* resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before using them, *Backend resources* have to be declared in the configuration file.
+Before using them, *Backend resources* have to be declared in the configuration.
 They can be configured in a global way or in a local way.
-To declare them in the global way, we must put them in the */Resources/LogBackends* section of the configuration file, like this:
+To declare them in the global way, we must put them in the */Resources/LogBackends* section of the configuration, like this:

 ::